UNIVAC: History and structure

-In the 1960s, UNIVAC was one of the eight major American computer companies in an industry then referred to as "IBM and the seven dwarfs" – a play on Snow White and the seven dwarfs, with IBM, by far the largest, being cast as Snow White and the other seven as being dwarfs: Burroughs, Univac, NCR, CDC, GE, RCA and Honeywell.
-After GE sold its computer business to Honeywell and RCA sold its to Univac, the analogy to the seven dwarfs became less apt and the remaining small firms became known as the "BUNCH" (Burroughs, Univac, NCR, Control Data, and Honeywell).
+In the 1960s, UNIVAC was one of the eight major American computer companies in an industry then referred to as "IBM and the seven dwarfs" – IBM being by far the largest, trailed by Burroughs, Univac, NCR, CDC, GE, RCA, and Honeywell.
+After GE sold its computer business to Honeywell and RCA sold its to Univac, the play on Snow White and the Seven Dwarfs was changed to the remaining small firms being known as the "BUNCH" (Burroughs, Univac, NCR, Control Data, and Honeywell).

-During the 1960's Univac was involved in work on automating Air Traffic Control, the first trial system of the "Automated Radar Terminal System" (ARTS-I) was installed in Atlanta, followed by ARTS-IA system in New York, both of these systems were built around a UNIVAC 418 minicomputer.
+During the 1960s Univac was involved in work on automating Air Traffic Control, the first trial system of the "Automated Radar Terminal System" (ARTS-I) was installed in Atlanta, followed by ARTS-IA system in New York, both of these systems were built around a UNIVAC 418 minicomputer.
 In 1969 the Federal Aviation Administration awarded a fixed-price multi-year contract to Univac Federal Systems Division for the installation of 64 ARTS III systems.
 Each installation consisted of three subsystems, namely the Data acquisition subsystem, the Data processing subsystem and the Data Entry and display subsystem.
 Burroughs Corporation received the subcontract for the Data acquisition subsystem, while the Data Entry and Display subsystem was subcontracted to Texas Instruments.
-The Data processing system was built around the 30-bit Univac 8303 IOP (I/O Processor) which could be configured in a multiprocessor configuration, depending on the specific Air traffic control site (New York had the largest) These systems would continue in service well into the 1990's.
+The Data processing system was built around the 30-bit Univac 8303 IOP (I/O Processor) which could be configured in a multiprocessor configuration, depending on the specific Air traffic control site (New York had the largest) These systems would continue in service well into the 1990s.

 In 1977, Sperry Rand purchased Varian Data Machines so as to enter the minicomputer market.
 Varian would be renamed as the Sperry UNIVAC Minicomputer Operation, operating as part of the Sperry UNIVAC division.
 Sperry UNIVAC would continue to market the V77 but never made a significant dent in the minicomputer market.

 To assist "corporate identity" the name was changed to Sperry Univac, along with Sperry Remington, Sperry New Holland, etc. In 1978, Sperry Rand, a conglomerate of various divisions (computers, typewriters, office furniture, hay balers, manure spreaders, gyroscopes, avionics, radar, electric razors), decided to concentrate solely on its computing interests and all of the unrelated divisions were sold.
 The company dropped the Rand from its title and reverted to Sperry Corporation.
 By 1981 Sperry Univac was the largest of Sperry's operating divisions, in that year it brought in revenues of $2.7 billion.
 Subsequently the distinct Sperry UNIVAC branding was dropped and the division was renamed as the Sperry Computer Systems Division.
 In 1986, Sperry Corporation merged with Burroughs Corporation to become Unisys.

 After the 1986 merger of Burroughs and Sperry, Unisys evolved from a computer manufacturer to a computer services and outsourcing firm, competing at that time in the same marketplace as IBM, Electronic Data Systems (EDS), and Computer Sciences Corporation.

 As of 2021, Unisys continues to design and manufacture enterprise class computers with the ClearPath server lines.